jeffrey-weng/codepath-assignments/README.md

 ## WordPress Pentesting

-### 1. XSS in URL for Wordpress TwentyFifteen theme
+### 1. Reflected XSS in URL for Wordpress TwentyFifteen theme

 #### Steps to replicate:
 - Install WordPress version 4.2 and make sure that the theme is set to TwentyFifteen which, by default, uses an icon font package called "Genericons".